darky/ts-fp-di-mikroorm/README.md

   state ? wrap(state).assign(payload) : payload instanceof UserEntity ? payload : new UserEntity(payload)
 )

-// Entities can be placed in Array, Set, Map (as values) and fp-ts Some, Right
+// Entities can be placed in Array, Promise, Set, Map (as values) and fp-ts Some, Right
 // Persistance for them will works const $users = dic<UserEntity[]>()